tinymce/tinymce-docs/plugins/template.md

 **Replace values (functions) example**

 `template_replace_values` array values can also be functions.
-If a template element has a classname matching and where the value is a fuction, the function is called and the element passed as an argument.
+If a template element has a classname matching and where the value is a function, the function is called and the element passed as an argument.

 ```js
 template_replace_values : {